- Sridhar Vembu recently spoke to startup founders and product heads about “Being Financially Prudent in the Current Economic Environment”.

 Sridhar Vembu’s Zoho Corp survived the telecom bubble of 2000 and the housing bubble of 2008

-Surviving these tough times requires good leadership skills, a great team, and product.
-All of which has made Zoho thrive when many of its peers either buckled under pressure or ran out of money.
+Surviving these tough times requires good leadership skills, a great team, and a product.
+All of this has made Zoho thrive when many of its peers either buckled under pressure or ran out of money.

-For the last 26-years, he has built Zoho Corp, formerly Advent Net, rebranded in 2009, to become a leading software-as-a-service company.
+For the last 26 years, he has built Zoho Corp, formerly Advent Net, which rebranded in 2009, to become a leading software-as-a-service company.

-Today, its suite of products provide startups, SMEs and large corporations the tools necessary to build great companies.
+Today, its suite of products provides startups, SMEs, and large corporations with the tools necessary to build great companies.

 Sridhar recently spoke to a slew of founders on a live webinar about how to build a great company in a podcast titled: